-POLICY: Criminal Background Check and Other Applicable Screenings PURPOSE: Incoming students must submit to a criminal background check and other applicable screenings prior to starting courses in the Nursing Program.
-A student's conditional acceptance into the Nursing Program may be revoked based upon the results of the criminal background check/applicable screenings where the results reveal information which indicates unfitness for the study and/or practice of nursing.
+POLICY: Criminal Background Check

+PURPOSE: Incoming students must submit to a criminal background check prior to starting courses in the Master of Science in Nursing Program.
+A student's conditional acceptance into the Master of Science in Nursing Program may be revoked based upon the results of the criminal background check when the results reveal information which indicates unfitness for the study and/or practice of nursing.

-Criminal Background Check and Other Applicable Screenings
+PROCEDURE: Criminal Background Check

-Current students in the Nursing Program are also required to submit to criminal background checks and other applicable screenings by a vendor that is approved by the University prior to the beginning of each semester.
-A student may be dismissed from the Nursing Program where the background check/applicable screenings reveals information which indicates unfitness for the study and /or practice of nursing.
+Current students in the Master of Science in Nursing Program are required to submit to criminal background checks and other applicable screenings by a vendor that is approved by the University and as required by either the Program and/or clinical agency, for admission and annually thereafter.
+A student may be dismissed from the Master of Science in Nursing Program when the background check/applicable screenings reveal information which indicates unfitness for the study and /or practice of nursing.

-Failure to provide truthful information as part of a criminal background check or other screening may result in dismissal from the Nursing Program or other appropriate sanction.
+Failure to provide truthful information as part of a criminal background check or other screening may result in dismissal from the Master of Science in Nursing Program or other appropriate sanction.

-Students are required to immediately report (within 48 hours) any arrests and/or convictions which occur while the student in enrolled in the Nursing Program to the Dean of the School of Nursing.
+Students are required to immediately report (within 48 hours) any arrests and/or convictions which occur while the student is enrolled in the Nursing Program to the Dean of the School of Nursing/Associate Dean of the School of Nursing.
 Failure to timely report this information can result in the student's dismissal from the Nursing Program or other appropriate sanction.

-The University partners with various healthcare entities to provided clinical experiences for students as part of the educational requirements of the Nursing Program.
-Students must consent to the University sharing the results of any criminal background check or other related screening with healthcare entities where the student may be placed to complete a clinical experience.
+The University partners with various healthcare entities to provide clinical experiences for students as part of the educational requirements of the Master of Science in Nursing Program.
+Students must consent to the University sharing the results of any criminal background check or other related screening/documentation with healthcare entities where the student may be placed to complete a clinical experience.
 These healthcare entities may deny clinical access to students on the basis of the results of their criminal background checks or other screening.
 When a student is denied clinical access under these circumstances, the student will be unable to complete the required clinical component of the nursing course, which will result in a failing grade for the nursing course and may result in the student not being able to complete the Nursing Program.
 Students will not be entitled to any reimbursement of tuition, fees or other costs if they are unable to complete the Nursing Program as a consequence of their criminal background/applicable screening results.